damianhakert/damianhakert.github.io/source/handbook/marketing/blog/index.html.md

 At GitLab, we use [American English](/handbook/#american-english) as the standard written language.

-GitLab content primarily follows [AP Style], the guide for which is searchable online.
+GitLab content primarily follows [AP Style], which is searchable online.
 Any questions that cannot be answered by the AP Stylebook may be resolved by referring to the [Chicago Manual of Style].
 To learn about GitLab's advanced